France: Police and protesters clash in massive strike over Macron's pension reform | DW | 05.12.2019

 A general strike has paralyzed the country, as workers and other professionals protest against President Emmanuel Macron's proposed pension reforms.

-The Eiffel Tower and other businesses in Paris have been closed down.
+The Eiffel Tower and other businesses in Paris were closed down Thursday.
 Paris authorities formed a barricade around the presidential palace and deployed over 6,000 police officers to control protests and marches.

+At least 450,000 people took part in demonstrations around country, 250,000 in the capital, a union organizer reported.
+Police said they had detained 71 people in Paris.

 The strikes follow over a year of weekly "yellow vest" protests against inequality that have rocked the country.